Some problems of arithmetic origin in rational dynamics: Review of rational dynamics on

 \subsection{Fatou dynamics}

 The dynamics in the Fatou set can be understood completely.
-Albeit natural, this is far from obvious: for instance this does not seem to be true in transcendental or higher dimensional holomorphic dynamics.
-The key point is the following deep and celebrated ``non-wandering domain theorem''.
+Albeit natural, this is far from obvious: one can easily imagine an open set $U$ on which the iterates form a normal family, yet the asymptotic behavior of $(f^n\rest{U})$ is complicated to analyze.
+Such a phenomenon actually happens in transcendental or higher dimensional dynamics, but not in our setting: the key point is the following deep and celebrated ``non-wandering domain theorem''.

 \begin{thm}[Sullivan] Every component $U$ of the Fatou set is ultimately periodic, i.e. there exist integers $ l>k$ such that $f^l(U) = f^k(U)$. \end{thm}

 It remains to classify periodic components.